cameraui/sdk/go/docs/api/plugin.md

 	func Run(constructor pluginConstructor)

 Run is the entry point a Go plugin's main package calls to hand control to the SDK runtime.
-It performs the full handshake with the host \(RPC connect, ready/start/stop messages\), opens the per\-plugin storage, instantiates the plugin via constructor, calls ConfigureCameras with the assigned cameras, emits APIEventFinishLaunching, then blocks until SIGTERM/SIGINT or a stop command from the host.
-On exit it emits APIEventShutdown and tears down the RPC connection.
-This mirrors the lifecycle the Node/Python plugin runtimes implement \(server/src/plugins/runtime/\{node,python\}/\).

 <a name="ValidateContractConsistency"></a>